vistadataproject/vistadataproject.github.io/artifacts/vistaRPC documentation/TIU WHICH SIGNATURE ACTION.md

  property | value
 --- | ---
- label | TIU WHICH SIGNATURE ACTION tag | WHATACT routine | [TIUSRVA](http://code.osehra.org/dox/Routine_TIUSRVA_source.html)
+ label | {::nomarkdown}TIU WHICH SIGNATURE ACTION{:/}
+ tag | {::nomarkdown}WHATACT{:/}
+ routine | [TIUSRVA](http://code.osehra.org/dox/Routine_TIUSRVA_source.html)
- return value type | SINGLE VALUE description | This RPC infers whether the user is trying to sign or cosign the docuementin question, and indicates which ASU ACTION the GUI should pass to the TIUAUTHORIZATION RPC.
+ return value type | {::nomarkdown}SINGLE VALUE{:/}
+ description | {::nomarkdown}This RPC infers whether the user is trying to sign or cosign the docuementin question, and indicates which ASU ACTION the GUI should pass to the TIUAUTHORIZATION RPC.{:/}

 ### Method description